 The model includes the size of the firm measured by the natural logarithm of the number of employees (excluding founders) at foundation (LnSize).
 DInnoMotive reflects the importance of innovative motivations for the creation of the venture.
 The questionnaire provided information about the main motive of each individual founder for the firm's creation, where respondents could choose among innovative purposes, defensive motivations (e.g., unemployment) or the need for autonomy.
-DInnoMotive is a dummy variable that indicates whether all the members of the entrepreneurial team declared that the wish to exploit an innovative technology was the main motive for the creation of the firm.
-DebtOnEquity is the ratio of debt to total equity at the firm's foundation and proxies the firm's availability of external capital besides equity.
+DInnoMotive is a dummy variable that indicates whether all the members of the entrepreneurial team declared that the wish to exploit an innovative technology was the main motive for the creation of the firm's availability of external capital besides equity.